magento/devdocs/src/guides/v2.3/frontend-dev-guide/layouts/xml-manage.md

 Note, that if a static asset is added with a module path (for example `Magento_Catalog::js/sample.js`) in the initial layout, you need to specify the module path as well when removing the asset.

 {:.bs-callout-warning}
-If js files have called via RequireJS approach by declaring in require/define sections, we can't remove it from the layout.
+If js files are called via the RequireJS approach: by declaring in the require/define sections, we cannot remove it from the layout.

 ## Add meta tags to the head block {#layout_markup_meta}